TusharMohapatra07/Social-media-DB/README.md

 )
 ```

-Associating an user with a like:
+To associate a like with a user:

 ```sql
 user_id INTEGER NOT NULL REFERENCES users(id) ON DELETE CASCADE
 ```

-Now, a user can like a comment, a port or both.
-Associating a post or comment with a like:
+A user can like a post, a comment, or both.
+To associate a like with a post or comment:

 ```sql
 post_id INTEGER REFERENCES posts(id) ON DELETE CASCADE,